trangel/machine_learning/tracking-purchases/README.md

 | 2016-06-13 11:32:02  | 2  | 122.00 |

-A pandas database, as shown above is used to keep the history of purchases.
+A pandas database, as shown above, is used to keep the history of purchases.
 The database is updated every time a new purchase arrives.
 To fascilitate data analysis, the data is sorted by timestamp and order of appearance.

 ## Parser

-Input files are parsed.
-Each line is saved into a python dictionary.
+While input files are parsed, each line is saved into a python dictionary.
-The *event_type* dictionary key is read, and then the corresponding routine is called for each event type.
+The *event_type* dictionary key is read, and then the corresponding routine is called for each kind of event.
 See details of the parser in [parser](http://htmlpreview.github.com/?https://github.com/trangel/Data-Science/blob/master/tracking-purchases/src/parser.html).

 * For *unfriend* and *friend* events, functions of the *user network* class are called to update the network of users: users can be added, friends are updated.
 Moreover, the user network of friends of a given degree is updated.